cepthomas/Notr/README.md

 ## Limitations

-- ST is line-oriented regex only.
+- ST regex is a line-oriented version of [Oniguruma Regular Expressions Version 6.8.0](https://github.com/kkos/oniguruma).
 - Note that coloring *should* stop at the right edge of a table.
 This is also how ST renders MD tables...
 - view.add_regions() apparently only supports colors, annotations, and icon.
 It does not support font style and region flags.
     Also they are not available via extract_scope().